orlawalsh/candle-queen/README.md

 **User Stories**

+* As a user of the website, I want to be able to navigate the site easily.
 * As a user of the website, I would like to read reviews on the company/products before deciding to purchase.
 * As a user of the website, I would like to be able to subscribe to a newsletter so I can keep up to date on new products and receive exclusive discounts.
 * As a user of the website, I would like be able to contact the company with questions before making a purchase.